 In today’s podcast I speak with Chris Sonjeow of LoveBookOnline.com (just in time for Valentine’s Day).
 Chris’ company designs personalized gift books for special occasions.
 Chris shares some excellent tips for starting a business with friends and marketing a unique product.
 He also shares the story of how the got their product featured on Digg Nation and the Today Show.
 If you’re in the product business for yourself, you don’t want to miss that part.
-Here’s a quick synopsis from Chris about his story.

 Listen to the Podcast

 Here are the questions I ask Chris:

 - Why did you want to make part-time money?

 - Where were you working at the time?